AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 ## Future Work
 The team's immediate plan will be to order a new fluoride probe.
 The team will then replicate and analyze the fluoride experiment that was first run during the Fall 2017 and Summer 2018 semesters in order to verify data from the previous teams.
 The new data will be plotted against the theoretical Langmuir isotherm to determine whether the model can be reliably used to optimize PACl concentrations for desired effluent fluoride concentrations.

-Additionally, during several of the experiments, the team observed that the bottom geometry of the sedimentation tube far enough down the tube that the bottom of the floc blanket could not be seen.
+Additionally, during several of the experiments, the team observed that the bottom geometry of the sedimentation tube was too far down within the tube and obscured the bottom of the floc blanket.
 Thus, once the team receives the new bottom geometry that is currently being designed, the new bottom will be implemented in a raised position in order to make it possible to see the initial formation of the floc blanket.

 The team will eventually design and test a horizontal reactor in which influent water will enter through one end of the sedimentation tube and the flocs will exit through a vertical floc weir in the middle of the reactor.